avolab/episystem-workshop/scChIC-seq_tutorial.md

 > ### Questions:
 > 1. Can you infer which clusters correspond to which cell types based on the coverage around the four regions?
 >
-> Hint: *Hbb* is a standard marker for erythroblast, *S100a8* is a standard marker for granulocytes, and *Ebf1* is a standard markers for B cells.
+> Hint: *Hbb* is a standard marker for erythroblast, *S100a8* is a standard marker for granulocytes, and *Ebf1* is a standard marker for B cells.

 Repeat the same procedure with the modification H3K4me3.